Fine Art

 Türkçe: Sarıasma ispinozu

-The Oriole Finch (Linurgus olivaceus) is species of bird in the finch family Fringillidae.
-It is monotypic in the genus Linurgus.[1]
-It has a black head and yellow body.
-It is found in Africa, native to Burundi, Cameroon, Democratic Republic of the Congo, Equatorial Guinea, Kenya, Malawi, Nigeria, Rwanda, Sudan, Tanzania and Uganda.
-It is found in subtropical or tropical moist evergreen montane forests.[2][3]
+The oriole finch (Linurgus olivaceus) is a small passerine bird in the finch family.
+It is found in Africa and is native to Burundi, Cameroon, Democratic Republic of the Congo, Equatorial Guinea, Kenya, Malawi, Nigeria, Rwanda, South Sudan, Tanzania and Uganda.
+It lives in subtropical or tropical moist evergreen montane forests.

 References